bartelsjoshuac/Corduroy/README.md

 ## Installation
+For hosting on Google Cloud with a Compute Engine  these [instructions](https://github.com/bartelsjoshuac/Corduroy/blob/main/GCS.md).

 Prerequisites
 - Docker verison 27
 - Python 3.11.9  // All Python requirements will be pulled  (see requirements.txt for details)